PewDiePie: Subscribers and viewership

-On 18 February 2013, Kjellberg's channel reached 5 million subscribers, and in April, he was covered in The New York Times after surpassing 6 million subscribers.
-Many of Kjellberg's most-viewed videos are highlight compilations of his Let's Play videos.
-One of these compilations, "A Funny Montage", was uploaded in June 2013, and spent a considerable amount of time as Kjellberg's most-viewed, with publications citing it as such through 2018.

-In July 2013, he overtook Jenna Marbles to become the second-most-subscribed YouTube user, and reached 10 million subscribers on 9 July.
-Kjellberg's subscriber count surpassed that of the leading channel, Smosh, on 15 August 2013.
-On 31 October 2013, his channel became the first to reach 15 million subscribers.
-Shortly after, PewDiePie was surpassed by YouTube's Spotlight channel in subscribers.
-After jostling for the top position during the next month, PewDiePie's channel took firm hold of the most-subscribed title on 23 December.
 On 9 January 2014, the channel reached the 20 million subscriber milestone.

-In 2014, Kjellberg's channel was the most-viewed in January, and then for seven consecutive months from March to September.
-In August 2014, Tubefilter reported that the channel surpassed the Rihanna VEVO channel on 19 July as the most-viewed on YouTube at around 5.2 billion video views.
-Data from Social Blade, however, shows that the channel still had less video views than the emimusic channel.
-According to their data, the channel surpassed emimusic on 29 December 2014, at over 7.2 billion views, to become the most-viewed channel on the website.
+During that year, Kjellberg's channel was the most-viewed in January, and then for seven consecutive months from March to September, according to Tubefilter.
+According to Social Blade, Kjellberg's channel surpassed emimusic on 29 December 2014, at over 7.2 billion views, to become the most-viewed channel on the website.
 According to Tubefilter and The Guardian, the channel amassed nearly 14 million new subscribers and around 4.1 billion video views in 2014; both figures were higher than any other user.
 The latter figure was a reported 81% increase from the channel's video views in 2013; the channel was the most viewed in that year, as well.